Fed's Powell Signals Comfort With Current Interest-Rate Stance

 The Fed cut its benchmark interest rate to a range between 1.5% and 1.75% at its policy meeting two weeks ago to cushion the economy against risks of a sharp slowdown from weakening business investment and global growth.

-Mr. Powell is scheduled to answer questions from the congressional panel, a bicameral committee with 10 members each from the Senate and House of Representatives, later in the morning.
-He is also slated to testify Thursday before the House Budget Committee.
+He largely repeated that message on Wednesday before the committee, which is composed of 10 members each from the Senate and House of Representatives.
+He also is slated to testify Thursday before the House Budget Committee.

-With both short-term interest rates and long-term bond yields much lower than in past economic expansions, Fed officials have highlighted the risk that monetary policy will have less ability to counteract a future downturn and are in the middle of a review of their policy-setting framework with an eye toward making their tools more potent.
+With both short-term interest rates and long-term bond yields much lower than in past economic expansions, Fed officials have highlighted the risk that monetary policy will have less ability to counteract a future downturn.
+They are in the middle of a review of their policy-setting framework with an eye toward making their tools more potent.

-Moreover, high and rising federal debt could over time restrain private investment, reducing output, Mr. Powell said.
+In recent downturns, the Fed has cut its benchmark rate by around 5 percentage points.
+With the rate now slightly above 1.5%, "we don't have that kind of room" today, said Mr. Powell.
+"We're too close, closer than we would like, to zero."

+As a result, Mr. Powell said lawmakers should be ready for fiscal policy to support the economy in a downturn.

-Fed officials raised short-term interest rates four times last year to guard against undesirable levels of inflation or financial bubbles, but they have cut rates three times since July due to a slowdown in business investment and global growth that has been amplified by the U.S.-China trade war.
+Fed officials raised short-term interest rates four times last year to guard against undesirable levels of inflation or financial bubbles, but they have cut rates three times since July of this year due to a slowdown in business investment and global growth that has been amplified by the U.S.-China trade war.

 The Fed also stopped shrinking its $4 trillion asset portfolio in August and began buying $60 billion a month in short-term Treasury debt to arrest recent volatility in money markets last month.
 Officials have said the purchases are technical in nature, but they have contributed to lower borrowing costs.